MicrosoftDocs/azure-docs/articles/automation/automation-hybrid-runbook-worker.md

 Azure Automation Hybrid Runbook Worker can be used in Azure Government to support Impact Level 5 workloads in either of the following two configurations:

 * [Isolated virtual machine](../azure-government/documentation-government-impact-level-5.md#isolated-virtual-machines).
-When deployed, they consume the entire physical host for that VM providing the necessary level of isolation required to support IL5 workloads.
+When deployed, they consume the entire physical host for that machine providing the necessary level of isolation required to support IL5 workloads.

 * [Azure Dedicated Hosts](../azure-government/documentation-government-impact-level-5.md#azure-dedicated-hosts), which provides physical servers that are able to host one or more virtual machines, dedicated to one Azure subscription.